-One of the most well-known Affiliate Marketing Program is through Amazon.
+One of the most well-known Affiliate Marketing Programs is through Amazon.
 Any Amazon user can sign up to work as an affiliate.
 Amazon provides a unique link to a product for each affiliate.
 When a product is purchased through the link, the affiliate receives a small commission.
 Book reviewers sometimes use these links to monetize book blogs.
 A book review contains a link to the book on Amazon.
 Any book sales through the link generate a commission for the book reviewer.

 Of course, a company doesn’t have to be as big as Amazon to build an affiliate partner program.
 Any company that sells products online can benefit from building strong affiliate channel partners.